csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 页码，59/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...
+2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-\*We have used one-letter variable names, which is generally poor style, for consistency with the worked example.
+*We have used one-letter variable names, which is generally poor style, for consistency with the worked example.
 We also, for simplicity, do not give the type of variables.

 The more difficult part is the backtracking algorithm, which is shown in Figure 10.65.
 Like most backtracking algorithms, the most convenient implementation is recursive.
 We pass the same arguments plus the boundaries Left and Right; xLeft, . . . , xRight are the x coordinates of